 - Drug use in “addicts” is not compulsive.
 If it was truly compulsive, then offering a drug user tickets to the movies would not make a difference in whether they use or not – because this is an offer of a choice.
 Research shows that the offer of this choice leads to cessation of substance abuse.
 Furthermore, to clarify the point, if you offered a cancer patient movie tickets as a reward for ceasing to have a tumor – it would make no difference, it would not change his probability of recovery.

-Addiction is NOT a disease, and it matters, as we’ll learn on the next page that this has huge implications for anyone struggling with a substance use habit.
+Addiction is NOT a disease, and it matters.
+This has huge implications for anyone struggling with a substance use habit.

 Why Does It Matter Whether or Not Addiction Is A Brain Disease?